scalarorg/scalaris/README.md

 - Clear all nodes
 - Change voting power
 ### Blocks
+**Namespacing:** There are multiple chains, they have separate streams.
+When sending a transaction you have to specify the chain.
+When reading ordered blocks you also have to specify the chain.
+All chains have the same committee.

 Multiple transactions form a batch.
 Multiple batches form a block.

 Transactions are sent through the interface, then the interface routes transactions to workers for processing.
 A transaction is just binary data, this code doesn't try to understand the content of the transaction.